-- 3. Basis of Preparation and Significant Accounting Policies (continued): - 3.2 Significant Accounting Policies (continued)
+3. Basis of Preparation and Significant Accounting Policies (continued):

 n) Leases (continued)

 Policy applicable before 1 January 2019

 The determination of whether an arrangement is, or contains, a lease is based on the substance of the arrangement at the inception date: whether fulfilment of the arrangement is dependent on the use of a specific asset or assets and the arrangement conveys a right to use the asset.